pb866/rmDUPRXN/README.md

 The script merges duplicate reactions in the file `ifile` and writes the revised mechanism to the file `ofile`.
 If `ofile` is obsolete, `ifile` will be overwritten.
-Additionally, you need to specify the `directory` of the `fhandle` module or the default folder path `/Applications/bin/data/jl.mod/` will be used.
+Additionally, you need to specify the `directory` of the `fhandle` module or one of the default folder paths `/Applications/bin/data/jl.mod/` or `~/Util/auxdata/jl.mod` will be used.
 If you omit the input file name, you will be ask for it during the execution of the script.
 Run the script with: